||Registry of biomedical companies:

 There are areas that biotech in developing nations need addressing, namely, food security, health and manufacturing of various biomass-based materials including phyto-polycarbons for biorenewable plastics and the new nanotechnology.
 Social security will be addressed eventually with technological investment and industrialization but the role of entrepreneurs and technocrats (i. e. scientist-class individuals who have the expertise, knowledge and who make decisions with science and technology in their societies) in bringing about BPO and technology transfer as well as technological developments with local science and technology capacity need further elucidation.
 In the Philippines cloning reproductive physiology is being used per scientist for evolving v. high lactating dairy breeds in water buffalo.
 At Skye Blue we are proposing deregulation or generic GMO development of bio-crops with trade or sale of seed at what would be reduced price for greater use by the small farmer.

 ADVERT/NEW FEATURE.
 2013 (c).
 Monthly Newsletter: "Sugarcane as Feed for Energy".
 Biomass as it will increasingly be used as a bioresource as feed, food and for bioenergy alternatives will become critical in the coming years.
 Already, there are changes with the demand and process for producing cellulosic ethanol from switchgrass and bagasse as sources of fibre as well as straws (e. g. rice, wheat), stovers (e. g. corn, sorghum) and legume haulms.
 Sugarcane is one of the most efficient producers of biomass for energy from the sun, making it a major source for both producing bioenergy and feed, in addition to sugar-making and further to energy or cellulosic ethanol, in the tropics and subtropics.
-Two strategies should be used for producing energy from sugarcane as feed: 1) sugarcane tops, to be ensiled, genetically modified (GM) for higher energy in the whole plant for lower lignin and addition of more soluble, non-structural carbohydrates which ferment more readily in the rumen stomachs of livestock and increase microbial protein synthesis and introducing relatively insoluble GM albumins for nitrogen (N) which is (i.e. total nitrogen, TN) relatively low in sugarcane tops and 2) lowering lignin content in the sugarcane tops (leaves, sheaths and stalk) and derinded, mechanically pressed and ground bagasse stalk, subjected to GM-improved (i.e. boosted) ureolysis or ammoniation with introduced GM anaerobic lignases in sealed bags en silo with urea added at the optimum temperature and moisture content over the time period of weeks.
-It should be noted that the combined treatment of lowering lignin content (e. g. by fungal digestion, mutation or breeding) and/or treating the ligno-cellulose matrix with alkali permeants from ammoniation has resulted in limited additive digestibility, although, balancing non-protein-nitrogen (NPN) with ammoniation in residue feeds results in significant productive improvements in growth, leading further to speculation whether decreasing lignin content/increasing C-sink organelles in a biosafe and physiological sound manner and without any liability to pest vulnerability, as was referred to previously with whole plant in the tops, and an added approach of using steam explosion (SE)/sulfur dioxide (SO2), using energy biomass co-generation, to disrupt the micro-fibrillar structure before its pre-treatment with enzymes and ammoniation, will improve digestibility dramatically and would be revolutionary to feeding fibrous agricultural residues (FAR) on an industrial scale.
+Two apparent strategies could be used for producing energy from sugarcane as feed using and contrasting prebiotic and feeds pre-treatment approaches: a) sugarcane tops, to be ensiled, genetically modified (GM) for higher energy in the whole plant for lower lignin and addition of more soluble, non-structural carbohydrates which ferment more readily in the rumen stomachs of livestock and increase microbial protein synthesis and introducing relatively insoluble GM albumins for nitrogen (N) which is (i.e. total nitrogen, TN) relatively low in sugarcane tops and b) lowering lignin content in the sugarcane tops (leaves, sheaths and stalk) and derinded, mechanically pressed and ground bagasse stalk, subjected to GM-improved (i.e. boosted) ureolysis or ammoniation with introduced GM anaerobic lignases in sealed bags en silo with urea added at the optimum temperature and moisture content over the time period of weeks.
+It should be taken that an overall effective combined approach could be: decreasing lignin content/increasing C-sink organelles in a biosafe and physiological sound manner and without any liability to pest vulnerability, as was referred to previously with whole plant in the tops, and an added approach of using steam explosion (SE) /sulfur dioxide (SO2), using energy biomass co-generation, to disrupt the micro-fibrillar structure before its pre-treatment with enzymes and ammoniation, will improve digestibility dramatically and would be revolutionary to feeding fibrous agricultural residues (FAR) on an industrial scale.
+(Alternatively, the use of "Yeast Bagasse" would be ideal to breakdown microfibrils and partially saccharify them to sugars and supplement the fibrous biomass with single-cell protein (SCP) biomass.)

 An SBO Company